shingo-mori/RoboND-DeepLearning-Project/writeup.md

 - output layer (channels=3 (Hero,Human,Background))

-Although adding more layers may improve the segmentation result,  it increases the computational time on both training and prediction.
-Setting 3 layers for each encode/decode layer seems to be reasonable.
+Although adding more layers may improve the segmentation result,  it increases the computational time for both training and prediction.
+Setting 3 layers for each encode/decode layer seems to be a reasonable choice.

 Blow is an plotted image of the model:

 ![model plot][image_model]

 ### Training
-The model is trained using default datasets provided by Udacity.

 Hyper-parameters used for training the model are shown below:
 ```py
 learning_rate = 0.005